 Use the dropdown icon on the Download button to choose between the Google Slides version of this resource.

 Assign this interactive activity to Google Classroom.
-Please be sure to open in Edit mode, not presentation mode.
+Please be sure to open in Edit mode, not Presentation mode.
 Students click/drag/drop to identify the correct solutions for the problems shown.

-Alternatively, print slides to use them for your:
+Alternatively, print slides to use for your:

 - Lesson warm-ups